-Non-automatic mode (pwm\autoscale=0) should be taken into account only with well-known motor and operating conditions.
+Non-automatic mode (pwm\autoscale=0) should be considered only with well-known motor and operating conditions.
 In this case, programming via the UART interface is required.
 The operating parameters PWM GRAD and PWM OFS can be determined in automatic tuning mode initially.